panr/hugo-theme-terminal/README.md

 See the basic `post` file params supported by the theme — https://github.com/panr/hugo-theme-terminal/blob/master/archetypes/posts.md

+A `daterange` parameter was added which overrides the date that overrides the displayed date.
+This may be very helpful for resume sites.

 ## Section archetype

 Similar to the `post` archetype, but only the title and cover parameters are used.